GeekTrainer/learn-django/Module3/Module3_Unit3.md

 [1]: https://www.sqlite.org/download.html "Link to SQLite webpage"
 [2]: https://docs.djangoproject.com/en/3.1/topics/db/queries/ "Django Queries"

 If you are following the modules of this learning path in order then the below tasks have alrady been completed.
-If not, then follow the steps below to activate the app starter files that were cloned from GitHub, and create the SQLite database.
+If not, you have the option to use the SQLite database provided in the project starter files or following the below steps to create your own.
+Also don't forget the other steps in checking out the database schema if you don't have SQLite installed and adding data using Django ORM.

 ## Create the SQLite database